 I have a relative who absolutely loves Toothless, so I knew he was going to be the main inspiration for this card.
-I imagined her riding on Toothless, with Berk in the background.
+I imagined her riding on Toothless, with Berk in the background, dragon all around.

 To bring this scene to life, I had to do a little bit of research, finding potential background inspiration photos.
 I couldn’t find one with the exact scene I wanted, so I used several different views to create this one scene.